 Dr. Griffin states that, while the Towers collapsed from the top, WTC 7 collapsed from the bottom, making it difficult to avoid concluding that explosives were used.
-This is an interesting reversal for Dr. Griffin, who claimed in his section "Must Controlled Demolitions be Bottom-Up Affairs?" that the "top down" nature of the Tower collapses was perfectly feasible for controlled demolition - he has already stated that the location of collapse initiation is irrelevant, but here he changes his story.
+This is an interesting reversal for Dr. Griffin, who claimed in his section "Must Controlled Demolitions be Bottom-Up Affairs?" that the "top down" nature of the Tower collapses was perfectly feasible for controlled demolition - he has already argued that the perpetrators of September 11^{th} could demolish a structure from any location to disguise the cause of collapse, making the initial collapse location irrelevant to his analysis.
+Yet, here he claims collapse initiation low in the structure is significant, as if to suggest the perpetrators simply forgot that it would appear suspicious.

-In actual fact, the WTC 7 collapse also had initial collapses at the top, preceding the much more visible exterior collapse which did appear to initiate low in the structure.
-From the NIST WTC 7 Preliminary Report [169], we reproduce the Failure Sequence Timeline from page 26:
+In any event, this argument is moot because Dr. Griffin again has his facts wrong.
+The WTC 7 collapse also had initial collapses at the top, preceding the much more visible exterior collapse which did appear to initiate low in the structure.
+From the NIST WTC 7 Preliminary Report [171], we reproduce the Failure Sequence Timeline from page 26:

 Time Total Observation from CNN Net Dub 7 47.avi

-Inte rval Time [One specific video of the WTC 7 collapse]
+Interval (sec) Time (sec) [One specific video of the WTC 7 collapse]

-(sec) (sec)

 0.0 0.0 Movement of east penthouse roofline

 0.9 0.9 East penthouse kinks between columns 44 and 45

 2 windows at floor 40 fail between columns 44 - 45

 0.3 1.2 4 windows fail at floor 40

 East penthouse submerged from view (now inside building)

 0.4 1.7 3 windows break at floors 41 to 44

 0.5 2.2 East penthouse completely submerged

 1.8 4.0 Windows break along column 46 at floors 37 and 40

 3.0 7.0 North side of west penthouse moves

 Movement of entire north face of WTC 7 (visible above floor 21)

 0.2 7.2 West end of roof starts to move

 0.5 7.7 East end of roof starts to move

 Façade kink formed along column 46-47

 0.1 7.9 West penthouse submerged

 0.3 8.2 Global collapse occurs as windows fail between floors 33-39

 around Column 55

--